MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/mkdocs/deploy-mkdocs.md

 - [deploy-mkdocs](https://github.com/marketplace/actions/deploy-mkdocs) action.

 That action will install MkDocs and the Material theme and deploy to GH Pages for you.
+You don't need to specify or install any requirements.

+**Warning** - on the release of tag `1.15`, this action only deploys a configured `material` theme and fails on `mkdocs` or `readthedocs` as theme choices.

 See the shell steps in [action.sh](https://github.com/mhausenblas/mkdocs-deploy-gh-pages/blob/master/action.sh) script.